The Cannabis Plant is “Discovered”

-The cannabis plant has a long and complicated history, being both honoured in herbal medicine and religious ceremonies — and outlawed as an illegal substance.
-This three-part series explores the lows and highs on the long journey toward cannabis legalization in Canada.
+The cannabis plant has a long and complicated history, being both honored in herbal medicine and religious ceremonies — and outlawed as an illegal substance.
+This three-part series explores the lows and highs of the long journey toward cannabis legalization in Canada.

 NEOLITHIC PERIOD (ABOUT 10,000 BCE)